President of Vietnam: List of presidents of Socialist Republic of Vietnam (1976–present)

+Timeline

+List of presidents by length of tenure

 According to Article 93 of the Constitution of Vietnam (2013):

-"When the President is incapacitated from work over a long period of time, the Vice President shall succeed as acting President.
+"When the President is incapacitated from work over a long period of time, the Vice President shall act as President.
 In case of vacancy of the Presidency, the Vice President shall serve as acting President until a new President is elected by the National Assembly."